kazuho/early-hints/draft-kazuho-early-hints-status-code.md

 This memo defines a status code for sending an informational response ([RFC7231], section 6.2) that contains headers that are likely to be included in the final response.
 A server can send the informational response containing some of the headers to help the client start making preparations for processing the final response, and then run time-consuming operations to generate the final response.
+The informational response can also be used by an origin server to trigger HTTP/2 push at an caching intermediary.

 ## Notational Conventions